AubreyJohns/8085/README.md

 # 8085

-This repo is an implementation of Assembly Language Programming in 8085 Microprocessor.
+Programming an 8085 Microprocessor.

-Friendly intoduction to Programming in Assembly Language.

-Contains code to perform various manipulations in assembly Language.